 In a perverse way, to be targeted for vilification in Australia is an indication of a degree of respect.
 In Australia, Asians are visible as the high achievers in school classes, as surgeons and as residents of high income areas.
 Arguably, this success threatens some Australians as it did in the era of the White Australia Policy.
 Meanwhile, sports stars aside, Aborigines are stereotyped through the media as disadvantaged drug abusers who need help.
 A desire to help the “underdogs” results in attacks on the elites who are blamed for turning Aborigines into underdogs.
 In its own unique way, it is a racist way of thinking.

 The egalitarian basis of racism in Australia can perhaps be likened to the egalitarian basis of human rights abuses in Communist countries during the cold war era.
-Under Communism, individuals were labelled bourgeoisie on the basis of their education, religion, income and ethnic group.
+Under Communism, individuals were labelled "bourgeoisie" on the basis of their education, religion, income and ethnic group.
 Some were subsequently paraded through the streets with human faeces smeared in their hair.
 Others were executed.
 In short, a label of elitism was applied to some people as a justification to bully, discriminate and kill them.

 On the positive side, the anti-elite culture has made Australians very open to anti-racism campaigns.
-Certainly, there are no Australians boast that “racism, it starts with me” nor is the a shortage of Australians that want to inform the world that Australia is a racist society in the hope that personally they will not be seen as racist.
+Certainly, there are almost no Australians who boast that “racism, it starts with me”.
+In other words, almost no Australians want to be racist.
 On the negative side, despite almost all Australians proudly believing they are not racist, the anti-elite culture doesn’t always equip Australians to deal with cultural diversity.
 Some Australians like Trenton Oldfield attack the cultural traditions of Britain because they are seen as elitist while other Australians attack the cultural traditions of India because they are seen as elitist.
-Likewise, some Australians criticise Australians for being racist, while some other Australians criticise Japan, China, America and so on for being racist.
-Upon being criticised, the targets from other countries don’t change their cultures, rather, they just assume Australians are being racist again.
+Likewise, some Australians criticise other Australians for being racist, while some other Australians criticise Japan, China, America and so on for being racist.
+When experiencing the criticism, the targets from other countries don’t change their cultures, rather, they just assume Australians are being racist again.

 Questions to think about